OpenGVLab/InternImage/autonomous_driving/README.md

 # End-to-end Autonomous Driving Challenge

-InternImage is the baseline model for the CVPR 2023 [End-to-end Autonomous Driving Challenge](https://opendrivelab.com/AD23Challenge.html)
+InternImage is used as the backbone for the baseline model of CVPR 2023 [End-to-end Autonomous Driving Challenge](https://opendrivelab.com/AD23Challenge.html)

-There are 3 tracks that will use InternImage as the baseline model:
+There are 3 tracks that will use InternImage as the backbone of the baseline model:

 1. [OpenLane-V2](https://github.com/OpenDriveLab/OpenLane-V2)